PERCY THOMAS KITCHEN 1890–1916

 (The man in question could have been Percy Kitchen)

-Alice Kitchen married George William Hindley at Retford June 1920 and lived in Sturton.
+Percy’s widow Alice received 15 shillings (75p) per week from 29 April 1917 which terminated when she married George William Hindley at Retford June 1920 and lived in Sturton.
 George had served with the 6th Lincoln Regiment.
-They had 4 more children and in 1939 Percy’s daughter Violet was living her mother, stepfather and siblings at Glanford Brig, Lincolnshire.
+They had 4 more children and in 1939 Percy’s daughter Violet was living with her mother, stepfather and siblings at Glanford Brigg, Lincolnshire.
 Violet married Thomas Snoad in 1941.
+Allowance in respect of Violet continued until 12 December 1930 when she was 16 years old.

 From Nottinghamshire Great War Roll of Honour: